SamedhG/gitchat/REPORT.md

 Each team member's contributions are outlined below.

 Rohit
+- Freind Functionality
+- Database Work on the backend
+- Favoriting Repos

 Samedh
+ - Backend socket logic for calls
+ - Frontend call and permissions management
+ - UI for the room page

 Hannah
 - Worked with the Github API to do user authentication and other requests